chaunm/node-actors-prototype/actors/logic/account.md

   },

   params: {
+    id, // id of account to update
-    // any key-value else (excluding id)
+    // any key-value else
+    // other dedicated keys:
+    // data: [object] for storing data
+    // permissions: [rules] for storing ACLs
   }
 }
 ```